Dear Apple, You Forgot Some Very Important

 You mean you don't love being crammed in a boiling car with tons of sweaty humans?
 Weird.
 (On the other hand, this will probably never happen so it'll be the equivalent of deactivating your phone. )

-Do Not Disturb...until I have returned from vacation and am ready to greet the world again.
+Do Not Disturb...until I have returned from holiday and am ready to greet the world again.

 So, never?